jojss1/jyzli_sidequest_W4/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.
+The code was written by Jolin Li but GenAI was used to help troubleshoot, guidance, and simplify.

 ---